mj-xmr/SolOptXMR/docs/safety.md

 ## Glossary
 - V - Volt (as an SI unit) or Voltage
 - DC - Direct Current: produced by the renewables.
 Usually describes systems sharing the common voltage of 12V, 24V or 36V.
 This is also the type of current stored within the batteries (lead-acid, LiFePo4, etc.).
 - AC - Alternating Current: The sinusoidal "household" current produced by the Inverter, accepting the DC as its input.
-The AC comes in 230V in the EU or 110V in Canada (TODO: Anywhere else?).
-The sinusoidal nature of this current allows it to generate sqrt3 (???) more power than the DC of the same voltage would.
+The AC comes in 230V in the EU or 110V in Northern America but [varies greatly across the globe](https://en.wikipedia.org/wiki/Mains_electricity_by_country).
+The special thing about AC is that it can be transfered for longer distances.
+Bear in mind though, that any conversion to AC leads to losses, so use your DC whenever you can to avoid them.
 - SC - Short Circuiting (see below)

 ## Short Circuiting (SC)